 - 1/4 cup cilantro, chopped

 - 1 medium avocado diced

-Rinse and drain the black eyed peas in a colander.
+Rinse and drain the black-eyed peas in a colander.
 In a large bowl, combine the garlic, lime juice, oil, cumin, crushed red pepper, and salt and mix well.
-Add the black -eyed peas, corn, tomato, red onion, jalapeno if using and the cilantro.
-Mix well and refrigerate at least 20 minutes.
+Add the black-eyed peas, corn, tomato, red onion, jalapeno if using, and cilantro.
+Mix well and refrigerate for at least 20 minutes.
 When ready to eat, gently mix in the avocado and serve.